 Change the value for contoso.com to the DNS name of the Active Directory domain where the krbtgt_AzureAD account resides.

 $domain = "contoso.com"

-$cloudCred = Get-Credential -Message 'Provide the credentials for an account that is a member of the Global Administrators group in Azure AD.'
+$cloudCred = Get-Credential -Message 'Provide the credentials for an account that has the Global Administrator role in Azure AD.'

-- When prompted for multi-factor authentication by Azure AD, provide the credentials for the account is a member of the Global Administrators group in Azure AD.
+- When prompted for multi-factor authentication by Azure AD, provide the credentials for the account is has the Global Administrator role in Azure AD.